 Professional development is offered to young leaders who want to make an even bigger impact in their communities.
 YSEALI Generation Regional Workshops provide networking, mentoring, hands-on training, and the tools necessary to lead communities in addressing economic, environmental, educational, and civic engagement issues.
-By visiting one of the 10 ASEAN countries, young leaders develop an appreciation for the similarities and differences of each other’s culture.
+By visiting one of the 11 YSEALI countries (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam), young leaders develop an appreciation for the similarities and differences of each other’s culture.

 How do I participate?

 Regional workshop participants are selected by the U.S. Embassy in the participant’s home country.
 Join YSEALI to get updates on upcoming YSEALI Generation Regional Workshops.

 YSEALI Regional Workshop: Marine Expedition, Jakarta, Indonesia, 4 – 9 August, 2018

 The YSEALI Marine Debris Expedition will bring 60 Young Southeast Asian Leaders across the region together to gain a deeper understanding of the issue of marine debris through field expeditions.
 Energetic and passionate young leaders will learn broad of knowledge of waste management system, marine litter issues and current status, and how rivers become the key success factor.
 The expedition will also deliver hands-on experiences and help young leaders create real impact before returning to their home countries to apply new knowledge and ideas in their own communities.
 Photos.

 Ho Chi Minh City, Vietnam, 4 – 8 June, 2018